Jatingoyal14/TaskMaster-Pro/README.md

 ***

-# 📋 Advanced Todo Application
+# 📋 TaskMaster-Pro Advanced Todo Application

 An **interactive, fully-featured Todo Application** built with **HTML, CSS, and JavaScript**, designed to showcase professional coding standards and modern development practices.
 This project is **interview-ready** and demonstrates skills in **frontend development, UI/UX, state management, and clean architecture**.